tarrie/journal/README.md

 Tried implementing data store but failed: https://egghead.io/lessons/javascript-building-offline-first-cross-platform-apps-with-expo-and-amplify-datastore
 - revisist this later i guess
 Have to use encodeURIComponent() when dealing with entityId's in path parameter.
+Odd java conosle when uploading a figure -- is it because lazy loading? what's going on here.?
 - [ ] Need some more enforecment on create/edit of event. starttime <= endtime, all day how to do, default parameters like the default picture, etc
 - [ ] Use subscription to automatically pull new events
 - [ ] Start working on how represent a list of events]